Sealed Air is repackaging the digital experience.

 Changing the story — and the industry

 For most people, packaging is an afterthought.
 It’s recycled, reused, or simply thrown away.
-For Jenn Grabenstetter, it’s quite the opposite.
-As the vice president of digital growth and experience at Sealed Air, packaging is her top priority.
-“It’s not just about making a protective pack,” says Grabenstetter.
+For Carrie Giaimo, it’s quite the opposite.
+As the global vice president, SEE digital at Sealed Air, packaging is her top priority.
+“It’s not just about making a protective pack,” says Giaimo.
 “It’s about bringing safety, efficiency, and sustainability to our customers’ operations at every corner.”

 Sealed Air helping customers design the right container for a new alternative product.

 Now, Giaimo has her sights set on how Sealed Air can evolve its customer experience.
 “We really needed to change our story from being that of an excellent packaging maker to being a partner who’s going to help solve these industry challenges in real time and help transform the industries we work with,” she says.
 While Sealed Air has long been equipped to design unique packaging solutions, the company needed to create a digital experience that was more targeted, simplified, and personalized for its customers.